nfdi4plants/ARC-specification/ARC specification.md

 - A CWL [workflow description](https://www.commonwl.org/v1.2/Workflow.html).
 Such descriptions MAY utilize other ARC workflows as [nested workflows](https://www.commonwl.org/user_guide/topics/workflows.html#nested-workflows), but MUST use relative paths in this case.
 Files outside the ARC root directory MUST NOT be referenced.

+The file locations can be seen in the [Example ARC structure](#example-arc-structure).

 Notes:

 - There are no requirements on the structure or granularity of workflows.
 An ARC may contain no workflows at all if it contains no [run results](#run-description), or MAY utilize a single workflow to generate a single run result containing all computational output.